-Despite the praise for his recent actions.
-Parker brushed off any accolades for having helped defuse the tense situation.
+Despite the praise for his actions, Parker brushed off any accolades for having helped defuse the tense situation.
 "It was about helping out a fellow soldier," the 30-year postal veteran said.
 "I was glad there were no injuries or fatalities and it ended peacefully.
 If I had to do it all over again, I would do it the same way."
-PR he scent of smoke in the air alerted Johnstown, PA Branch 451 member Matthew Lamb as he was delivering the Rucoskys' mail on Nov.
-21, 2016.
-"It was snowing, so I assumed the home just had a wood burner going and I continued on," he said.

-Matthew Lamb

-Johnstown, PA Branch 451
+Matthew Lamb Johnstown, PA Branch 451